 To earn a J.D. degree from Texas Tech University School of Law, students must successfully complete a minimum of 90 credit hours with a minimum cumulative grade point average of 2.00.
 Students typically satisfy graduation requirements within six semesters, although it is possible to graduate in five semesters.
+The law faculty does not assure any student that the curriculum will offer a combination or sequence of courses that will enable a student to complete the law degree other than through the normal program of study (i.e., three consecutive academic years of two semesters each).
 The School of Law offers only a full-time program that begins each fall semester.

 All students take an Oath of Professionalism upon matriculation and are required to adhere to the standards set forth in the Honor Code.
 The Honor Code is contained in the Student Handbook, along with additional academic requirements for graduation and for maintaining good standing.
+Visit www.hw.ttu.edu/policies for more information.